14 Japanese Garden Ideas That Inspire to Create Your Own Oriental Space

 Ferns and Mosses Shade-tolerant plants such as ferns and mosses grow well beneath the forest canopy.

-natural pathways: paths snaking through landscaping, mulched areas and/or flagstone pathway blending into the landscape.
+Natural pathways: paths snaking through landscaping, mulched areas and/or flagstone pathway blending into the landscape.

 backyard, Japanese garden, shady, ferns, mosses, integrated lighting